software-assignments-spring2021/spring-2019-organizer/CONTRIBUTING.md

 <p>2.
 Divide and assign task to individuals and merge them back when there is a bug free contribution
 <p>3.
 When making a pull request and merging to branch, make sure at least one other teammate review and approve the code

-<h5>Centralized workflow</h5>

-<p>All changes are committed into master after at least one other teammate review and approve the code</p>

 <h2>How we will work together:</h2>

 <p>1.
 Rotating Product Owner and Scrum Master roles</p>